madrilene/favicon-creator/README.md

 ## Usage

-Replace favicon.svg with your own SVG file.
+Replace favicon.svg with your own SVG file (works also with rastered images!).

 You can also configure your settings in `settings.js`: